 Patients may describe symptoms consistent with hypotension.
 A subtle clue to the presence of hemodynamically significant right ventricular infarction is a marked sensitivity to preload-reducing agents such as nitrates, morphine, or diuretics.
 Other presentations include high-grade atrioventricular block, tricuspid regurgitation, cardiogenic shock, right ventricular free wall rupture, and cardiac tamponade.

-Patients with extensive right ventricular necrosis are at risk for right ventricular catheter–related perforation, and passage of a floating balloon catheter or pacemaker must always be performed with great care in such a setting.
+Patients with extensive right ventricular necrosis are at risk for right ventricular catheter–related perforation, and passage of a catheter or pacemaker in the chamber must always be performed with great care.

 The classic clinical triad of right ventricular infarction includes distended neck veins, clear lung fields, and hypotension.

-Infrequent clinical manifestations include right ventricular third and fourth heart sounds, which are typically audible at the left lower sternal border and increase with inspiration.
+Infrequent clinical manifestations include right ventricular third and/or fourth heart sounds, which are typically audible at the left lower sternal border and increase with inspiration.

 On hemodynamic monitoring, disproportionate elevation of right-sided filling pressures compared with left-sided hemodynamics represents the hallmark of right ventricular infarction.

-In the appropriate clinical setting, a diagnosis of right ventricular infarction can be made using noninvasive techniques, or the patient may require right ventricular catheterization and hemodynamic monitoring.
-Cardiac MRI is the most sensitive method to assess right ventricular function, but, because of logistical issues, it is rarely used for critically ill patients.
+In the appropriate clinical setting, a diagnosis of right ventricular infarction can be made using noninvasive techniques, or the patient may require right heart catheterization and hemodynamic monitoring.
+Cardiac magnetic resonance imaging (cMRI) is the most sensitive method to assess right ventricular function but, because of logistical issues, it is rarely used for critically ill patients.

 For more information, see Imaging in Myocardial Infarction.